Amazon Ads Connector for SSIS

 API Source - Select Endpoint

-10. That's it; we are done.
-In a few clicks we configured the call to Amazon Ads using ZappySys Amazon Ads Connector
+10. That's it!
+We are done!
+Just in a few clicks we configured the call to Amazon Ads using Amazon Ads Connector.

-Video Tutorial - Write or lookup data to Amazon Ads using SSIS
+Write data to Amazon Ads using SSIS (Import data)

 This video covers following and more so watch carefully.
 After watching this video follow the steps described in this article.